-Solicitor Ernest Aduwa discusses avoiding the move towards a surveillance state, in Digital Forensics Magazine.
+Solicitor Ernest Aduwa discusses the need to avoid a shift towards a surveillance state, in Digital Forensics Magazine.

 Ernest’s article was published in Digital Forensics Magazine, 26 July 2019, which can be found here.